Question: Are there circumstances where my Ring Chime or Chime Pro can lose connection to my network and what do I do if this occurs?

 To check whether your Chime or Chime Pro has lost its power:

-- First, examine the Chime unit.
-Is the logo on the front glowing a soft blue?
-That means the unit is receiving power.
+- If the blue circle on the front is glowing a soft blue, the unit is receiving power.

-- If the logo isn't glowing, try unplugging and plugging the unit back into the plug.
+- If the blue circle isn't glowing, try unplugging and plugging the unit back into the plug.
 It should restart immediately.

 - If the unit doesn't light up at all when plugging it into an active outlet, you may have an issue with the unit itself.
-Please call Community Support for further assistance.
+Please call Customer Support for further assistance.

-Once you've replugged the unit back into an outlet and verified it's receiving power, let the device run for at least thirty seconds.
-Once the logo stops flashing and glows steadily, it has automatically reconnected to your network.
+Once you've plugged the unit back into an outlet and verified it's receiving power, let the device run for at least thirty seconds.
+Once the blue circle stops flashing and glows steadily, it has automatically reconnected to your network.